cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

 Note that the ETL Templates are a type of Application Template, specifically designed for creating ETL Adapters.
-See the Application Templates :ref:`Introduction to Application Templates and ETL <apptemplates-intro-application-templates>` for information on creating Adaptors and operating them.
+See the Application Templates :ref:`Introduction to Application Templates and ETL <apptemplates-intro-application-templates>` for information on creating Adapters and operating them.

 See the Developers’ Manual Advanced section on :ref:`Creating Application Templates
 <advanced-custom-app-template>` for information on creating custom Application Templates,
-Plugins and Adaptors.
+Plugins and Adapters.

 .. highlight:: console